wackou/bts_tools/README.md

 TODO: write better instructions for setup/running

-You should edit the bitshares_delegate_tools/config.json file and then run:
+You should edit the bitshares_delegate_tools/config.yaml file and then run:

+    $ python setup.py develop
     $ python -m bitshares_delegate_tools.wsgi